whl23333/Moto/README.md

 ## 💻Inference

-### Generate latent motion trajectories with the pre-trained Moto-GPT
+### Generate latent motion trajectories with the pre-trained Moto-GPT and the Latent Motion Tokenizer
 ```bash
 conda activate moto
 export PROJECT_ROOT=[your path to Moto project]